-The German Residence Act provides various possibilities for foreign researchers from countries outside the European Union to stay in Germany for research purposes, whether for a limited period, for example to complete a doctorate, or for a longer stay.
+In the year 2017, the German Residence Act was adjusted according to the EU-Directive (2016/801) providing various possibilities for foreign researchers from countries outside the European Union to stay in Germany for research purposes, whether for a limited period, for example to complete a doctorate, or for a longer stay.
+Regulations for researchers who stay in an EU-State with an settlement permit and want to work for a limited time in Germany.

 Depending on one's personal situation (family circumstances, desired length of stay, salary level etc.), several different residence permits are available (residence for the purpose of study, residence for the purpose of employment, permanent residence permit for highly-qualified individuals, research visa or the EU Blue Card).
 These are structured differently and are aimed at different target groups.